 The Side Effects of Sleeping Pills

 Don’t underestimate the side effects of sleeping pills because the symptoms can become adverse and fatal.
 Be keen about the developmental impact, and if problems start, stop using the medication immediately.
-Combining sleeping pills with other substances increase the risks of interactions.
+Combining sleeping pills with other substances increases the risks of interactions.

 If you’re using other prescription drugs, consult with a Northern Illinois rehab center before using sleeping pills to determine possible implications.